 Instruction 3 L Hours per Week

 Duration of SEE 3 Hours

-SEE 70 Marks
+SEE 60 Marks

-CIE 30 Marks
+CIE 40 Marks

 Credits 3

 Prerequisite: Students should have prior knowledge of Electromagnetic waves.
-Course Objectives: This course aims to:

 - 1. The basic principles of an antenna and its parameters for characterizing its performance. - 2.
 The fundamental concepts of various types of antennas, arrays for customizing the pattern parameters. - 3.
 The concept of aperture and microstrip antennas.